-NSE SustainabilityDisclosure Guidelines, 2019 The NSE plays a vital role in promoting sustainability reporting among listed companies.
+The Petroleum Industry Act, 2021 ("PIA") Section 239 of the PIA empowers a body known as the Host Community Development Trust to finance and execute projects for the benefit and sustainable development of hostcommunities.
+This provision mandates operators to participate in environmental and social sustainability actions in the communities in which they operate such as decommissioning and the abandonment of petroleum wells, installations, structures, etc. NSE (Now NGX) Sustainability Disclosure Guidelines, 2019 The NSE plays a vital role in promoting sustainability reporting among listed companies.
 In 2017, the NSE launched the NSE Sustainability Disclosure Guidelines, which provide a framework for listed companies to disclose their ESG performance.
 The guidelines cover key areas such as governance, environmental impact, labor practices, human rights, and community involvement.
-Nigerian Code of Corporate Governance (NCCG) 2018 The Nigerian Code of Corporate Governance 2018 by the Financial Reporting Council of Nigeria provides guidelines for companies for disclosures of relevant information on their Environmental, Social and Governance (ESG) practices.
-FRCN's Nigeria Code of Corporate Governance The FRCN, the regulatory body responsible for setting accounting and financial reportingstandards in Nigeria, has made efforts to incorporate sustainability reporting into financial reporting requirements.
-The FRCN's National Code of Corporate Governance now includes provisions related to sustainability reporting, encouraging companies to discloseESG information.
-The Nigerian Climate Change Act The Nigerian Climate Change Act, signed in 2017, aims to address climate change and promote sustainable development in the country.
+Nigeria Code of Corporate Governance (2018) The FRC has made efforts to incorporate sustainability reporting into financial reporting requirements.
+The National Code of Corporate Governance now includes provisions related to sustainability reporting, encouraging companies to disclose ESG information.
+The Nigerian Climate Change Act (2021) The Nigerian Climate Change Act, signed in 2021, aims to address climate change and promote sustainable development in the country.
 The National Council on Climate Change(NCCC) is responsible for implementing the act, which could significantly impact ESG Reporting in Nigeria.
-CBN's Sustainable Banking Principles In 2019, the Central Bank of Nigeria (CBN) released the Sustainable Banking Principles, which provide guidance to Nigerian banks on integrating sustainability practices into their operations.
-The principles emphasize sustainability reporting and disclosure as a means to ensure transparency and accountability in the banking sector.
-SEC guidelines on sustainable financial principles for the Nigerian capital market In 2021, SEC approved the Guidelines on Sustainability Financial Principles for the Nigerian Capital Market.
+CBN's Sustainable Banking Principles (2012) In 2012, the Central Bank of Nigeria (CBN) released the Sustainable Banking Principles, which guide Nigerian banks on integrating sustainability practices into their operations.
+The principles emphasize sustainability reporting and disclosure as a meansto ensure transparency and accountability in the banking sector.
+SEC guidelines on sustainable financial principles for the Nigerian capital market (2021) In 2021, the SEC approved the Guidelines on Sustainability Financial Principles for the Nigerian Capital Market.
 The objectives of the guidelines include to stimulate a resilient, competitive and sustainable capital market, and to improve corporate governance practices.
 The guideline requires public interest/ listed entities to integrate ESG considerations into their operations and decision-making processes to avoid, minimize oroffset negative impacts.

-5.0 Recommended framework for Nigerian entities
+4.0 Recommended Sustainability framework for Nigerian entities